pallets-eco/flask-classful/README.rst

 Whew.
 Crisis averted, am I right?
-So you go about your day and at lunch time you hit your favorite Bacon Sandwich place and start daydreaming about your life as a rockstar `Flask-Classy` consultant when suddenly:
+So you go about your day and at lunch time you hit your favorite Bacon Sandwich place and start daydreaming about your life as a rockstar `Flask-Classful` consultant when suddenly:

 *"I really only care about when widgets are created and retrieved!"*